Investment Opportunities in Brazil

 Historically, exploration efforts in the offshore portion of the Brazilian Equatorial Margin have primarily focused on shallow waters.
 However, the latest geological model, based on new seismic data, suggests that the most promising opportunities lie in deep and ultra-deep waters.
 This highlights the vast untapped potential awaiting further exploration.

-There are currently 81 blocks available through the Open Acreage system within the offshore equatorial margin basins and an additional stock of 213 blocks for future inclusion on the Open Acreage as summarized in the table below.
+There is currently one block available through the Open Acreage system within the offshore equatorial margin basins and an additional stock of 206 blocks for future inclusion on the Open Acreage as summarized in the table below.

 Basin